Undated exterior photo of the venue:

 https://www.ebay.com/itm/235490442603

-While still operational as a restaurant which occasionally has live music at 1500 Lido Boulevard in Lido Beach, New York, Malibu was a leading music venue for international talent and emerging artists in the 1980s and 1990s.
+While still operational as a restaurant which occasionally has live music at 1500 Lido Boulevard in Lido Beach, New York, Malibu -- sometimes known as the Malibu Shore Club -- was a leading music venue for prominent comedians and singers starting in the 1960s.
 Regularly in collaboration with WLIR/WDRE -- a Long Island-based radio station which many see as New York's first alternative rock station, as documented within the film Dare To Be Different -- the venue provided the debut New York area performance for many future legends, beyond hosting countless superstars.
+(The last hour of radio broadcast from WLIR, which occurred in 2004, can be heard here.)

-Among the notable artists who have performed at Malibu include U2, The Police, Van Halen's David Lee Roth, Motley Crue's Vince Neil, The Ramones, Dream Theater (which includes Long Beach native Mike Portnoy), The Deftones, Anthrax, Dokken, Fight (featuring Judas Priest's Rob Halford and future Steel Panther guitarist Russ Parish), Faith No More, Extreme, Marilyn Manson, Dio, Blondie's Deborah Harry, The Smashing Pumpkins, Gang Of Four, They Might Be Giants, Concrete Blonde, The Pixies, Lou Reed (Freeport native), Culture Club, Billy Idol (who reportedly spent some of his childhood in Rockville Centre and Patchogue), The Psychedelic Furs, The Stray Cats (natives of Massapequa), The Knack, The Cramps, Siouxsie & The Banshees, The Ventures, OMD, Johnny Thunders, Utopia (featuring Todd Rundgren), Blue Angel (featuring Cyndi Lauper), Joan Jett (known resident of Rockville Centre and Long Beach), Iggy Pop, Hall & Oates, George Thorogood, and The Go-Go's.
+Among the notable artists who have performed at Malibu include U2, The Who (reportedly the first gig where Keith Moon unveiled his "Pictures of Lily" drum kit, specially made for him by Premier Drums, and not to be confused with The Who's performance at Westbury Music Fair in the same era), Van Halen's David Lee Roth, Motley Crue's Vince Neil, The Ramones, Dream Theater (which includes Long Beach native Mike Portnoy), The Deftones, Anthrax, Dokken, Fight (featuring Judas Priest's Rob Halford and future Steel Panther guitarist Russ Parish), Faith No More, Extreme, Marilyn Manson, Dio, Blondie's Deborah Harry, The Smashing Pumpkins, Ministry, Gang Of Four, They Might Be Giants, Concrete Blonde, The Pixies, Lou Reed (Freeport native), Boy George & Culture Club, Billy Idol (who reportedly spent some of his childhood in Rockville Centre and Patchogue), The Psychedelic Furs, The Stray Cats (natives of Massapequa), The Knack, The Cramps, Siouxsie & The Banshees, The Ventures, OMD, Johnny Thunders, Utopia (featuring Todd Rundgren), Blue Angel (featuring Cyndi Lauper), Joan Jett (known resident of Rockville Centre and Long Beach), Iggy Pop, Hall & Oates, George Thorogood & The Destroyers, Spacehog, Tony Bennett, Jackie Mason (who actually performed at my father's bar mitzvah), Alan King, and The Go-Go's.

 Flyer for a then-upcoming performance by U2: